Lumiere: A Space-Time Diffusion Model for Video Generation: Lumiere

 Our architecture is illustrated in Fig.~\ref{fig:architecture}.
 We interleave temporal blocks in the T2I architecture, and insert temporal down- and up-sampling modules following each pre-trained spatial resizing module (Fig.~\ref{fig:architecture}a).
 The temporal blocks include temporal convolutions (Fig.~\ref{fig:architecture}b) and temporal attention (Fig.~\ref{fig:architecture}c).
 Specifically, in all levels except for the coarsest, we insert factorized space-time convolutions (Fig.~\ref{fig:architecture}b) which allow increasing the non-linearities in the network compared to full-3D convolutions while reducing the computational costs, and increasing the expressiveness compared to 1D convolutions~\cite{tran2018closer}.
 As the computational requirements of temporal attention scale quadratically with the number of frames, we incorporate temporal attention only at the coarsest resolution, which contains a space-time compressed representation of the video.
 Operating on the low dimensional feature map allows us to stack several temporal attention blocks with limited computational overhead.

 Similarly to \cite{blattmann2023videoldm,guo2023animatediff}, we train the newly added parameters, and keep the weights of the pre-trained T2I fixed.
 Notably, the common inflation approach ensures that at initialization, the T2V model is equivalent to the pre-trained T2I model, i.e., generates videos as a collection of independent image samples.
 However, in our case, it is impossible to satisfy this property due to the temporal down- and up-sampling modules.
-We empirically found that initializing these modules such that they perform nearest-neighbor down- and up- sampling operations results with a good starting point (in terms of the loss function).
+We empirically found that initializing these modules such that they perform nearest-neighbor down- and up- sampling operations results with a good starting point (see App.~\ref{app:init}).